pawel-0skill/ESP32-Timer-Gate/README.md

    - Add a second ToF sensor per gate - parts just arrived!
 With additional housing for the sensor itself.
    - Consider minimal measuring time allocation - no need to be precise.
 5. 0% - Add a RESET button on Comms.
-6. 0% - Add BT communication to send serial messages out.
+6. ~~0% - Add BT communication to send serial messages out.~~
-7. 0% - Add state LEDs to gates and comms.
+7. ~~0% - Add state LEDs to gates and comms.~~
-   - For comms, that's quite easy in single thread - basically most of the stuff is handled by OnReceive, so the loop can read blink the lighties... _Assuming_ that this will not block OnReceive from working at that time.
-Otherwise - multithreads, here we come!
+   ~~- For comms, that's quite easy in single thread - basically most of the stuff is handled by OnReceive, so the loop can read blink the lighties... _Assuming_ that this will not block OnReceive from working at that time.
+Otherwise - multithreads, here we come!~~
-   - For gates, it's multihtreads anyway.
+   ~~- For gates, it's multihtreads anyway.~~
-   - _Or_ if I actually think this through and stop delaying my code like an animal, and check for millis to operate those LEDs, nothing will be blocked from executing by no damn delay, and I can leave threads out of it until I actually want them.
+   ~~- _Or_ if I actually think this through and stop delaying my code like an animal, and check for millis to operate those LEDs, nothing will be blocked from executing by no damn delay, and I can leave threads out of it until I actually want them.~~
-8. 0% - Write code for a time keeping program for the PC.
+8. ~~0% - Write code for a time keeping program for the PC.~~
+9. 10% - Add an OLED display to Comms, display whatever is needed.

 Future updates: